Phuker/docker-compose-all/Readme.md

 docker-compose options:
-    --dokill    Run "docker-compose kill" instead of "docker-compose stop" --normi     Do NOT remove docker images when running "docker-compose down" --nopull    Do NOT pull images when running "docker-compose build" --doclean   Clean up before exit, if no error.
+    --dokill    Run "docker-compose kill" instead of "docker-compose stop" --normi     Do NOT remove Docker images when running "docker-compose down" --nopull    Do NOT pull images when running "docker-compose build" --doclean   Clean up before exit, if no error.
 Remove ALL unused images, networks, volumes.
 WARN: This may cause data loss.
     --normv     Do NOT remove ALL unused volumes when "--doclean"